 Participants spent Tuesday working closely together, continued their work the following day while juggling Summit sessions and events, and finally gathered for judging on Wednesday afternoon.
 The judging committee consisted of Dr. Max of IBM, Brad Meiseles of VMware and Chris Clark of the Cloud Foundry Foundation, who absorbed as much as possible from participants’ impressive presentations in order to make the final determination — which of these intriguing projects could have real impact for the Cloud Foundry community?

-Carrying first place was a team of Pivotal and IBM developers who devised an approach to a serverless Cloud Foundry architecture done right.
+Carrying first place was a team of VMware and IBM developers who devised an approach to a serverless Cloud Foundry architecture done right.
 Ultimately, this “hot topic” was selected over some very impressive projects that, among other things, pre-compiled BOSH releases as a service, automated BOSH release creation from various Debian packages, and provided a Cloud Foundry buildpack discovery service across multiple organizations.

 It was generally decided that a clear approach to serverless architecture on Cloud Foundry offered the broadest community benefits and had the greatest potential to become an incubating project.
 Our 2nd place finishers, team BCRaaS, created an excellent acronym as well as a valuable service which could save developers a ton of compile time by storing pre-compiled BOSH releases in an S3 bucket.
 Congrats to all our winners and thank you to everyone who participated and VMware for making this all possible!